Loan Repayment Frequently Asked Questions

 All U.S. colleges and universities are required to report enrollment data to the NSLDS on a monthly basis.
 If you are going on to another college or university, the NSLDS is where your lenders will get the information necessary to grant your student deferment.

-Borrowers, using their FSA ID, can log onto the NSLDS website to make inquiries about their Title IV loans and/or Pell Grants.
-The NSLDS website displays information on loan and/or grant amounts, outstanding balances, loan status, and disbursements.
-For more information, including answers to frequently asked questions, visit the NSLDS Federal Student Aid Information Center web page.
+Borrowers, using their FSA ID, can log onto the Federal Student Aid website to make inquiries about their Title IV loans and/or Pell Grants.
+The Student Aid website displays information on loan and/or grant amounts, outstanding balances, loan status, and disbursements.
+For more information, visit the Federal Student Aid website.

 The Federal Student Aid Ombudsman Group is dedicated to helping resolve disputes related to Direct Loans, Federal Family Education Loan (FFEL) Program loans, Guaranteed Student Loans, and Perkins Loans.